What was your inspiration?

 They’re made out of specialised marine cement that’s 20 times more durable than normal construction cement and impervious to the salt water.

 I can’t use metal as it would corrode and break down.
-Ninety per cent of public sculpture has some kind of metal in the armature or construction, so the challenge is to design objects differently.
+Ninety per cent of public sculpture has some kind of metal in the armature or construction, so the challenge for me is to design objects differently.
 I use armatures made out of inert fibreglass and geo-textiles.

-How do you ensure the sculptures are protected?
+How are the sculptures protected?

 Mainly through education.
 We ask the guides to explain that these are artificial reefs and have signs underwater asking people not to touch the sculptures.
 But nowadays, everything’s a photo opportunity – people stand next to the sculptures and put their arms around them for a photo and then we get a breakage.